bioFAM/MOFA/README.md

 A cheatsheet with all **relevant methods**, together with a short description, can be found [here](https://github.com/PMBio/MOFA/blob/master/MOFAtools/CheatSheet.md)

 ### Step 1: Fitting the model
 First you need to create the MOFA object with your input data, and subsequently you need to train the model.
-Everything is explained in [the vignette](http://htmlpreview.github.com/?https://github.com/PMBio/MOFA/blob/master/MOFAtools/vignettes/MOFA_example_CLL.html).
+Everything is explained in the vignettes.
 If everything is successful, you should observe an output analogous to the following:
 ```
   ###########################################################